dustinpfister/phaser3_start/README.md

 * ( done ) see about using the data manager for the player sprite
 * ( done ) I should be able to have person on person collision detection
 * ( done ) see if you can get people to stop bunching up on top of each other

-* (      ) when a person hits the player, have them stop for a while, then get a new location to go to
+* ( done ) when a person hits the player, get a new location to go to.
+* ( done ) when a person hits another person have them also get a new location

+* (    ) times release for the spawning of people

 ```